 An itchy cat is not immediately a cause for concern.
 However, if your cat is excessively itching and you sense it’s due to some discomfort, it’s best not to ignore it.
 Especially since it can lead to hot spots, hair loss, and skin infections.
 Your primary veterinarian is the best resource for cats with excessive itching which may need to be addressed quickly.

 Since cats are fairly private creatures by nature, it makes things even trickier to spot when something is off.
-Luckily, there are a few things you can look out for once you realize some of the most common reasons why cats develop itchy skin.
+Luckily, there are a few things you can look out for once you realize they have something but good thing there's a lot of some of cat itchy skin remedy.
 One of these reasons might be causing your cat to be itchy:

 Flea Bites